mca91/ITEWR_DC_Course/chapter2.md

 --- type:NormalExercise lang:r xp: skills: key:673ab4d8fc
 ## TSS & SSR

-If graphical inspection does not help, one can resort to analytic technique in order to detect if a model fits the data at hand better than another.
+If graphical inspection does not help, one can resort to analytic techniques in order to detect if a model fits the data at hand better than another.

 We now go back to the simple model including an intercept.
 The estimated regression line for `mod` was

 $$ \widehat{TestScore} = 567.43 - 7.15 \times ClassSize, \, R^2 = 0.8976, \, SER=15.19. $$

-*You can check this as `mod` and vectores `cs` and `ts` are available in your working environment again.*
+*You can check this as `mod` and vectors `cs` and `ts` are available in your working environment again.*

 Now, please do the following: